Bogue Banks: Salter Path

 The decline in the whaling industry in the mid-to-late 19th century and good fishing on Bogue Banks caused many settlers, mostly near Cape Lookout (Diamond City), to move toward the middle and western reaches of Bogue Banks.
 The community of Salter Path is believed to be named after Owen Salter or possibly Riley Salter although Riley Salter’s true whereabouts during the 1880s has been questioned by historians and native Bogue Bankers.
 Schools of mullet that ran close to the ocean shorelines were the prime catch for many of the natives.
 These fishermen would quickly tramp from the sound to the ocean, wearing a path in front of a Salter household, hence the name Salter Path.
-Many of the families who moved to Salter Path in the late 19th century and early 20th century established their residences without deeds before Bostonian John A. Royall purchased Salter Path.
-The area of Salter Path subsequently became known as a squatters' community.
+Many of the families who moved to Salter Path in the late 19th century and early 20th century established their residences without deeds before Bostonian John A. Royall purchased Salter Path and 8,000 acres on Bogue Banks in 1910.
+Royall acquired nearly two thirds of the Island.
+(8,000 acres).
+The area of Salter Path subsequently became known as a squatters' community until Royall later provided deeds to any of the families on Salter Path who had an actual structure.
+Royall and his wife, Agatha Freeman Royall, helped the Salter Path families establish a school and a church for their community.